 speaker

 Operator

 Thank you.
-The next question comes from Moses Sutton from BMP.
+The next question comes from Moses Sutton from BNP.
 Please proceed with your questions, Moses.

 speaker

-This is Joe Nuff.
-I'm from Moses Sutton.
-Thanks for taking that question.
-Average yield on new investments is pushing north of 10.5%.
-How would you break out the dispersion of that blend in yield?
-Anything pushing 12, 13% or higher?
-Are the Mesdebt slices of the capital stack pushing in double digits or is yield expansion coming more from equity investments?
+This is Joe for Moses Sutton.
+Thanks for taking my question.
+Average yield on new investments pushing north is 10.5%.
+How would you break out the dispersion of that blend in yield, anything pushing 12%, 13% or higher?
+Are the MESDET slices of the capital stack pushing into double digits, or is yield expansion coming more from equity investments?
 Thank you.

+speaker